nemosail/Jupyter/Books_List/README.md

 1. PRML Added...
 Buying Books...
 Real Paper Books Bought...
 Ready.
 2. Real World Haskell...
 Electronic Books:Ready...
 Real Paper Books:Pending...
 Not Ready.

+## Hints, There are a lot of books in github...